File | Settings | File Watchers

 File watchers have two dedicated code inspections:

-- The File watcher available inspection is invoked in every file that is recognized as subject for applying a predefined file watchers (SASS, LESS, SCSS, TypeScript, or CoffeeScript).
+- The File watcher available inspection is invoked in every file that is recognized as subject for applying a predefined file watcherstylusssssstysty (SASS, LESS, SCSS, TypeScript, or CoffeeScript).
 If none of the applicable predefined File Watchers is associated with the current project, RubyMine suggests to add one.

 - The File watcher problems inspection is invoked by a running File Watcher and highlights errors specific for it.